You’ve probably read many opinions about the pros and cons of credit cards.

-Now that you thought about it, let’s ask again.
+Now that you’ve thought about it, let’s ask again.

 Are you good with money?

-You’re probably here in morbid curiosity to find out how credit cards can be so bad to dismiss the “awesome” benefits.
+You’re probably here out of morbid curiosity to find out how credit cards can be so bad that you dismiss the “awesome” benefits.
 Ha.

 The first thing you need to understand is this.